davidrmellors/MunicipalServicesApplication/README.md

    - They can specify the location, describe the issue in detail, and attach media files (images, etc.).
    - A progress bar dynamically updates as users complete each section of the report.
    - All submitted issues are displayed in a data grid in the main window.
+   - **Address Autocomplete**: Utilizes the Places API for autocomplete suggestions when searching for addresses in the report issue window.

 2. **Modern User Interface**
    - The app has a modern, user-friendly interface with smooth animations.